cscart/docs/en/developer_guide/api/entities/products.rst

     :widths: 10 5 30

     *   -   Parameter
-        -   Default values
+        -   Default value
         -   Description
     *   -   page
         -   integer
         -   The response to ``GET /api/products/`` is a page with a limited number of products.
 This parameter determines the number of the page that will be sent in the response.
     *   -   items_per_page
-        -   integer
+        -   Elements per page value
         -   Determines the number of products on a page.
+Can be changed
     *   -   sort_by
         -   ``date``
         -   Determines the parameter by which the products are sorted in the response.